 Figures and TablesAll figures and tables should be embedded in the text and located near the relevant text where they are cited.
 Figures and tables should be numbered independently and consecutively throughout the paper using Arabic numerals and APA formatting guidelines.
 Each figure or table should have a concise caption explaining its contents.
 Images should be scaled to ensure legibility and fit within the margins of the text.

-HeadingsUse a decimal system of headings with no more than three levels.
-1 Chapter
+HeadingsUse a decimal system of headings with no more than three levels.:

 ReferencesIn-line citations and the reference list should follow APA formatting guidelines.
 The reference list must reference all works cited, including math problems and activities.
 Only those works cited in the text should appear in the reference list.

-PermissionsAuthors must obtain consent and assent from participants/participant guardians to include participant images or participant-generated work in their papers.
-Authors must obtain permission from the copyright owner(s) to include figures, tables, or text passages published elsewhere.
+PermissionsAuthors must obtain consent and assent from participants/participant guardians to include participant images or participant-generated work which identify individuals in their papers.
+An example participant photo release form is available here but the form should be reviewed by your organization to ensure it meets the group's expectations for consent and assent.
+Authors must also obtain permission from the copyright owner(s) to include figures, tables, or text passages published elsewhere.
 Any material received without such evidence will be assumed to originate from the authors.

-- Full name, institution information, and short biographical sketch for all authors
+- Full name, institution information for all authors

 - Abstract of 100 - 200 words